ImAwsumm/learning-c/simple-programs/readme.md

-# Simple C Program
+# Simple C programs

-This is a simple C program that takes an integer input from the user and displays it back to them.

-This is not getting any further modifications since I don't even know what would improve it because it's not a useful program.
+Thoses simple C programs will most likely not get any further updates since I only made them to improve my C understanding